baianat/vuse/README.md

 </script>
 ```

 Each section has several elements that can be edited.
-Elements data are stored in `$sectionData` object which is reactive.
+Section data are stored in `$sectionData` object which is reactive.

-So, how you can make any element editable
+### Adding the ability to edit elements in a section

-1. Add `is-editable` class to it. since editable state can be toggled off/on it always good to bind is-editable class to change when editing mode changes `:class="{'is-editable': $builder.isEditing}"`
+1. Add `is-editable` class to it.
+Since editable state can be toggled off/on, it's always good to bind `is-editable` class to change when editing mode changes. e.g. `:class="{'is-editable': $builder.isEditing}"`
 1. Add [`v-styler`](https://github.com/baianat/builder#v-styler) directive to the element
-1. Updates the element’s innerHTML when data changes like this `v-html="$sectionData.button.text"`
+1. Bind the element’s innerHTML with its equivalent data e.g. `v-html="$sectionData.button.text"`
-1. If you have any other data that `v-styler` changes you have to update it too e.g. `:href="$sectionData.button.href"`
+1. If you have any other data that `v-styler` changes, you have to bind it too. e.g. `:href="$sectionData.button.href"`

-Put all toghter
+Putting it all together

 ```html
   <a